Strikeout: Slang

 In slang, when a batter strikes out three times in a game, he is said to have completed a hat trick.
 If he strikes out four times, it is called a golden sombrero.
-He receives a platinum sombrero if he strikes out five times, and this dishonor is also known as the Olympic Rings.
+He receives a platinum sombrero if he strikes out five times, and this dishonor is also known as the Olympic rings.

 Striking out six times is a rare occurrence, which in the history of major league play has only occurred in games that went to extra innings, with Sam Horn of the Baltimore Orioles being one of the few to do this.
 The slugger's then-teammate, pitcher Mike Flanagan, told reporters after that 1991 event that six strikeouts would thereafter be known as a Horn.
 He added that if anyone ever strikes out seven times in one game, it will be a Horn of Plenty.

 Some pitchers who specialize in strikeouts have acquired nicknames including the letter "K".
-Dwight Gooden was known as "Doctor K" (back-referencing basketball star Julius Erving a.k.a.
+Dwight Gooden was known as "Doctor K" (alluding to basketball star Julius Erving a.k.a.
 "Dr. J").
 Francisco Rodríguez is known as "K-Rod".
 Roger Clemens has taken the "K" name to an extreme by naming his four sons Koby, Kory, Kacy, and Kody.
-Tim Lincecum is nicknamed "The Say 'K' Kid", referencing former Giants player Willie Mays who was called "The Say Hey Kid".
-Daisuke Matsuzaka is known as "Dice-K", a term which was used as a pronunciation guide for his name when he first arrived in MLB.
+Tim Lincecum is nicknamed "The Say 'K' Kid", alluding to former Giants player Willie Mays who was called "The Say Hey Kid".
+Daisuke Matsuzaka is known as "Dice-K", a term that was used as a pronunciation guide for his name when he first arrived in MLB.

 Hall of Fame strikeout artist Sandy Koufax of the Los Angeles Dodgers coincidentally has a last name starting with "K", and in his call of the pitcher's perfect game in 1965, Dodgers announcer Vin Scully commented that Koufax's name "will always remind you of strikeouts".